 <Alert variant="destructive">

-Transaction will fail with error: {simulation.revertReason}
+Transaction will fail: {simulation.revertReason}

 </Alert>